New Website 2020

 The inspiration and design phase took a long time.
 I had to read a lot of books, study styles, designs, and art to select the direction I was aiming for.

-For my Journal, previously called articles, a blog I write since 2006, I also re-checked the text of every article I wrote before and improved the quality of the images.
+For my Journal, previously called articles, a blog I write since 2006, I also re-checked the text of every essays I wrote before and improved the quality of the images.

 I created some new pages for parts of my website that previously didn’t exist or where not displayed in a proper manner.